-American Sailing Association (ASA) Sailing Courses & Certifications with Course Descriptions
+American Sailing Association (ASA) Sailing Courses, Certifications & Online Exam Prep Courses

 The American Sailing Association is also an avid promoter of the sport of sailing and they are an active contributor in social media and sponsor an app called GO SAILING that enables sailors to connect anywhere they happen to be in the world.ASA is instrumental in establishing national sailing education standards through the work on the National Association of State Boating Law Administrator's Education Committee.